Bikoil/ApkCLI/README.md

                                 |
                                 |
                                 v
-          Package is installed as a compressed xz file --> • The xz files of packages will be stored in '/sdcard/.apkcli/tmp/txz'
+          Package is installed as a compressed xz file --> • The tgz files of packages will be stored in '/sdcard/.apkcli/tmp/tgz'
        -------------------------|-------------------------
       |                         |                         |
       |                         |                         |
       v                         v                         v
-APK is stored in        Package is decompressed   Original xz file is deleted '/sdcard/.apkcli/APK/'          |
+APK is stored in        Package is decompressed   Original tgz file is deleted '/sdcard/.apkcli/APK/'          |
                                 |
                                 |